Published: November 15, 2023

 kuberay-operator-68cc555c9-qc7cf 1/1 Running 0 22s

-A RayService manages two components: RayClusters and Ray Serve applications, and offers Kubernetes-native support, in-place updates, zero downtime upgrades, and service high availability.
+A RayService manages two key components: RayClusters and Ray Serve applications.
+It provides Kubernetes-native support, in-place updates, zero-downtime upgrades, and service high availability.

 # pull official base image